 Of course, product roadmaps are always subject to change.
-The power of being agile and flexible means that product managers are always re-evaluating their roadmaps based on new information, and they will reach into their product backlogs to identify whether there are better sequences of work to tackle to enable the business to reach targeted business goals.
+The power of being agile and flexible means that product managers are always re-evaluating their roadmaps based on new information, and they will reach into their product backlogs to identify whether there are better sequences of work to tackle.
+This will enable the business to reach targeted business goals.

 As the team works through product development, you’ll gather new information that will validate or disprove your current hypotheses.
 From here, you and your product team will iterate through new versions of the product roadmap.

 They’re also powerful tools for aligning internal stakeholders with the direction that your product is headed.
 As an example, providing sales teams with visibility on where your product is headed will enable them to sell more confidently in the field.
 Doing so allows you to secure the buy-in of executives from various internal departments.

 You’ll also be able to provide clarity to external stakeholders such as customer executives and customer users.
 If you decide to publish your product roadmap, you can set expectations around which new features are in scope, which are out of scope, and when they can expect you to deliver those items.

 Furthermore, by sharing with customers, you can gather feedback from customers on why certain items should be added or removed.
 Many times, roadmaps can even be used to sell or persuade customers to buy into the startup’s current offering so that they can be part of upcoming improvements or features down the line.

 When done the right way, product roadmaps are powerful tools that enable product managers to drive impact and alignment across key stakeholders.